Metrological/rdk-emulator/README.md

 Reboot the RDK-emulator and select the AppStore-button.
 You are now in the AppStore created with [maf3-sdk](https://github.com/Metrological/maf3-sdk/).

-*Debugging RDK-emulator with the WebInspector:*
+*Inspecting and debugging RDK-browser with the WebInspector:*

-On you host-system open a webbrowser of your choice and goto the following URL-address.
+On your host-system open a webbrowser of your choice and goto the following URL-address.

   `http://<ip-address-of-rdk-emulator>:9222`

-You will see an empty-page with only a hyperlink on it.
+You will end-up with a webpage with only one hyperlink on it.
 By clicking on this link you will end-up with the WebInspector-menu.
-Developers still new to the WebInspector can check out an [introduction guide](https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007874-CH1-SW1) for more background info over the WebInspector.
+Developers still new to the WebInspector can check out an [introduction guide](https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007874-CH1-SW1) for more background information.

-*Create an app yourself:*
+*Create a TV-app yourself:*

-Now your TV-app development environment is ready, you have everything you need to develop, build and test an new TV-app yourself.
+Now your TV-app development environment is ready, you have everything in place to develop, build and test a new TV-app yourself.
 Just jump to [howto create a TV-app](https://sdk.metrological.com/getting-started) for a short introduction.

 -------------------------------